tqh/efi-example/README.md

 Background
 ----------
 So I've been researching EFI applications a lot for Haiku and I think I've finally made some sense of it.
-EFI applications use the PE image format and use Microsoft register calling conventions which means it is a pain in the ass to build from non Microsoft OS'es.
+EFI applications use the PE image format and use Microsoft register calling conventions which means it is painful to build from non Microsoft OS'es.
 Thankfully GNU-EFI provides a way to easily build EFI applications, but it is a bit complicated for our needs.

 We don't need the complexity as we don't care about different platforms and compilers or extra functionality that GNU-EFI provides.